Terms & Conditions

 - Entrants must declare if the creation of the work involved payment for information or an interview.

-- Entrants are allowed to submit the same entry into any three categories either as an individual, as a group or team entry.
+- Entrants are allowed to submit the same entry into any two categories either as an individual, as a group or team entry.
 Entrants must complete a new and separate submission for each award category.

-- Each entrant may enter only once in each catego The exception is with joint or team entries.
+- Each entrant may enter only once in each category.
+The exception is with joint or team entries.
 In this instance you may submit up to two entries per category.
 That is: one single entry and one joint or team entry, or two joint or team entries.

 - Team entries may include any number of people with the name of the team clearly stated.
 One person will be the primary contact for this entry, but all names, positions and membership details should be submitted on a separate piece of paper attached to the numbered entry form when submitted with the entry.
 The exception is for entries to the “coverage of a news event or issue” category where entries can be made by a news organisation.